-Glenn Silloway, Chair
+Glenn Silloway, Co-Chair

 Glenn moved to Morro Bay from Minnesota in 2003.
 He is a political scientist by training, a marketer by occupation, and a conservation supporter by conviction.
-He is active in several community-based organizations in SLO County and serves on the Morro Bay City General Plan Advisory Committee.
+He is active in several community-based organizations in SLO County and served on the Morro Bay City General Plan Advisory Committee.

 Janet Gibson, Vice Chair